Reivajar/A-BCN-Paradox/README.md

 * Are there too many streets for cars that actually are causing bigger congestion?

 * If adding new roadways links leads to increased congestion, according to Braess, may removing streets for vehicles cause improvement of traffic, as expected by the Superblocks plan?

-* Can we applying the counterintuitive Braess’ Paradox effects for our own benefit in the planning of cities?
+* Can we apply the counterintuitive Braess’ Paradox effects for our own benefit in the planning of cities?

 ## Research Methods

 *(Cellular Automata, Agent-Based Model, Continuous Modeling...)
 (If you are not sure here: 1.
 Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)*

-For modeling and simulating an urban environment
+For modeling and simulating an urban environment to test these changes a microscopic agent-based simulation approach is followed.
+With this in mind, a common framework applied to transportation modeling in cities called SUMO.
+This software can simulate virtually any element moving around a city or region as individual agents according to different rules.

+Additionally, this framework allows to run mesoscopic simulations based on a queueing: it is, instead of simulating every agent behavior independently as in an agent-based approach, every street segment is modeled as a queue of vehicles.
+This approach implies important performance improvements that can be used for simulating larger environments (i.e. an entire city).
+Consequently, for validating the results of the microsimulation a mesoscopic model is calibrated.
+It will be as well useful for being able to run larger scenarios more efficiently.

 ## The Model

-(Define dependent and independent variables you want to study.
+*(Define dependent and independent variables you want to study.
 Say how you want to measure them.)
 (Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)
+(Are you capturing all the relevant aspects of the problem?)*